How to Read a Stock Return Map

 Structure of a a Stock Return Map

-The buy dates for a selected period are shown on the top and bottom of the map, and the sell dates for the period are shown at along the right side of the map.
+The sell dates for a selected period are shown on the top and bottom of the map, and the buy dates for the period are shown at along the left side of the map.
 Each return is color coded according to its magnitude.
 Light green indicates positive returns less than or equal to 20%.
 Darker green indicates positive returns greater 20% and less than 50%.
 Very dark green indicates positive returns greater than 50%.
 Light red indicates negative returns less than or equal to 20%.
 Darker red indicates negative returns greater than 20% and less than 50%.
 Very dark red indicates negative returns greater than 50%.

 The map is triangular in shape because a sell date must be after a buy date.
 Therefore, the first buy date of a price series has the largest number of sell dates.
 And each succeeding buy date has one less sell date.
 The last buy date has only one sell date.
 Similarly, the first sell date has only one buy date.
 And each succeeding sell date has one more buy date, so the last sell date has the most buy dates.